SettleMint

 Decision guide for choosing manual DALP KYC claim issuance or provider-driven ClaimSource intake through a compliance-provider integration.

-You can issue claims manually through a configured trusted issuer.
-You can also let a compliance-provider integration issue and revoke claims through its own trusted-issuer identity.
+DALP turns KYC, KYB, AML, and wallet-monitoring outcomes into on-chain compliance claims.
+You can issue them manually through a configured trusted issuer, or let a compliance-provider integration issue and revoke them through its own trusted-issuer identity.

 Decision pointManual claim issuanceProvider-driven intake